chaseruskin/legoHDL/ROADMAP.md

 ### Future Roadmap

+- [ ] make market names case insensitive (duplicate names will clash on folder namespace within registry/)

 - [x] test creating a new block from an existing git repository (clone, then run stuff to configure Block.lock)

-- [x] allow ability to open a script by specifying script 'alias' name `legohdl open master -script`
 - [ ] add additional safety measures to all Block.lock files and settings.yml to ensure all pieces are available

-- [x] add -install (implemented), -download (implemented), -market as flags for list command (not mutually exclusive flags)
+- [ ] add ability to see what market a block belongs too on list command

 - [ ] add ability to search by market